 Know your rights

-Your health plan must provide these reproductive benefits to you and cannot:
+Your health plan must provide these and other reproductive benefits to you and cannot:

 - Require a prescription for over-the-counter contraceptive drugs, devices, and products approved by the FDA.